 While the Jaguar warranty includes coverage for the paint surface (4 years/50,000 miles), Land Rover’s warranty does not.

-Land Rover dealers can offer the Land Rover Vehicle Protection Plan.
-This extended warranty is provided and administered through “A” rated insurance companies, according to Land Rover.
+Land Rover dealers offer the Land Rover Vehicle Protection Plan.
+According to Land Rover, this extended warranty is provided and administered through “A” rated insurance companies.
+Land Rover extended warranties are only available at authorized dealerships.

 The comprehensive coverage includes most vehicle systems, including: